Path-Consistency with Prefix Enhancement for Efficient Inference in LLMs: Methodology

 During prefix selection, employing confidence-based criteria can make this process more reliable.
 For instance, using the beta confidence criteria \cite{aggarwal2023let}

-where $v_m$ represents the number of majority elements.
-The majority element is considered sufficiently reliable for prefix selection only when this value exceeds a pre-set confidence threshold ($C_{threshold})$.
+where $v_m$ represents the number of major elements.
+A prefix is considered sufficiently reliable for selection only if this value exceeds a predefined confidence threshold $C_{threshold}$.

-While this calculation is a rough estimate and the actual scenario is likely more complex, it provides insight into the impact of path-consistency on problems where ``Truth Is in the Hands of a Few".
-Essentially, path-consistency amplifies the accuracy of self-consistency: when self-consistency performs well for a particular input, path-consistency may perform even better; when self-consistency performs poorly, the accuracy of path-consistency might decrease, but not significantly.
-Moreover, prefix selection, guided by a confidence threshold, offers a safer alternative to direct selection through majority voting.
+While this calculation is a rough estimate and the actual scenario is likely more complex, it provides insight into the effect of path-consistency on problems where ``Truth Is in the Hands of a Few''.
+Essentially, path-consistency tends to enhance the accuracy of self-consistency: when self-consistency performs well for a particular input, path-consistency may perform even better; when self-consistency performs poorly, the accuracy of path-consistency might decrease, but not significantly.
+Moreover, prefix selection guided by a confidence threshold provides a safer alternative to direct majority-vote selection.